SanmitraTN/Object-Detection-with-Voice-Feedback/README.md

 to get audio files for class names and pygame to play the audio.

 ## Introduction
-The repository is tested with Windows 10, and it will also work for Windows 7 and 8.
+The repository is tested with Windows 11, and it will also work for Windows 7/8/10.
 The general procedure can also be used for Linux operating systems, but some minor changes might be required.

 ## Steps to run